-The annual mean concentrations of benzene measured using non-automatic samplers over the calendar year 2018 are summarised in Figure 3, alongside the associated data capture rate.
+The annual mean concentrations of benzene measured using non-automatic samplers over the calendar year 2019 are summarised in Figure 3, alongside the associated data capture rate.
 Figure 4 provides similar statistics for the automatic monitoring of benzene and 1,3butadiene.
 Figure 5 shows the data capture rate for other automatically measured VOC species.
 Summary statistics for other measured pollutants can be seen in Appendix II.
+Some valid high measurements from industrial and local sources can be seen at Scunthorpe Town and Stockton-on-Tees Eaglescliffe respectively.
+These have not persisted, nor do these have a significant impact on the annual mean causing an exceedance.